 Specific actions or interactions resulting from the phenomenon-oriented strategies are actions and plans that help design the model.
-Since all actions in service-oriented organizations, especially the Red Crescent Society, aim at ensuring the welfare of society, they are subjected to evaluation in the future.
+Since all service-oriented actions in organizations, especially the Red Crescent Society, aim at ensuring the welfare of society, they are subjected to evaluation in the future.
 Moreover, social support is the basic element that gives identity to the basic relief activities of the Red Crescent Society.